artarazavi/wikiracing/README.md

 http://localhost:8081/
 ```
 When the search completes you can see the results and total time spent computing in the redis status db.
-Or you can issue the same get request again and instead of “Pending” it will respond with the traversed path to that page.
+Or you can issue the same get request again and instead of “Pending” it will respond with the traversed path to that page and time spent computing in seconds.

 ## How to test:
 ```